| Learn more |

-Some feel this increased security to protect us from radical Islam attack is not needed and that Fusion Centers are akin to Big Brother encroaching on our personal privacy.
-OSINT News feels these security measures must be taken with proper oversight and monitoring and that, in reality, Americans should feel safer.
-The 60-year old ban preventing the CIA from conducting domestic surveillance has, to some extent, ended with the establishment of Fusion Centers.
-Eight years ago, retired CIA spymaster Charles “Charlie” Allen, now in his octogenarian years, reappeared as Chief Intelligence Officer (at age 74) within the Department of Homeland Security and deployed intelligence officers to newly-created Fusion Centers (FC’s) throughout the U.S..
+Some feel this increased security to protect us from terrorism is not needed and that Fusion Centers are akin to Big Brother encroaching on our personal privacy.
+I feel these security measures must be taken with proper oversight and monitoring and that Americans should feel safer.
+The 60-year old ban preventing the CIA from conducting domestic surveillance has ended with the establishment of Fusion Centers.

 Yes, one or more is currently operating in your state.
 As a member of the Association of Former Intelligence Officers (AFIO), I listened to Allen say that by the end of 2008, FC’s will be positioned in all 50 states (Statement made 2006, AFIO seminar, Tyson Corners, Va.).
 There will be a two-way, robust sharing of information, although highly-classified foreign and domestic intelligence will be sanitized through a Homeland Security Data Network (HSDN) before it’s shared with the state/local powers that be.”